 Fabric softener ingredients can become unstable and separate.
 Always give the bottle a good shake each time before using.
 Dispose of any excessively lumpy fabric softener that can clog dispensers and leave residue on clothes.
 If you don't you may have "greasy stains" from fabric softener residue.

 Dry dryer sheets do not ever expire or go bad.
 Premoistened dryer sheets can mildew or dry out.
 If they are mildewed, dispose of them.
-Dried out sheets can be reactivated by adding a few tablespoons of water.
+Dried out sheets can be reactivated by adding a few tablespoons of water to the container.